Rishit-dagli/People-Counter-On-Edge/README.md

 ## What it Does

 The people counter application will demonstrate how to create a smart video IoT solution using Intel® hardware and software tools.
-The app will detect people in a designated area, providing the number of people in the frame, average duration of people in frame, and total count.
+The app will detect people in a designated area, providing the number of people in the frame, average duration of people in frame, and total count. **I strongly recommend you to read the [WRITEUP](https://github.com/Rishit-dagli/People-Counter-On-Edge/blob/master/WRITEUP.md)**

 ## How it Works